dracudev/S3-Testing-JS/README.md

 ## 📄 Description

-This sprint focuses on developing functions to manage and analyze a dataset of movies, including tasks like extracting director data, calculating average ratings, and sorting movies.
+Developing functions to manage and analyze a dataset of movies, including tasks like extracting director data, calculating average ratings, and sorting movies.
 The project emphasizes the practice of essential JavaScript methods such as `map`, `reduce`, and `filter`, as well as creating unit tests to verify functionality.

 ### Objectives